cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The inputs to HKDF-Expand are as specified in {{RFC5869}}.
 The underlying hash function is that which is associated with the OPAQUE configuration (see {{configurations}}).

-All `CredentialExtension` values require authentication.
-Only skU requires secrecy.
-If an application requires secrecy of pkS, this value SHOULD be included in the `Credentials.secret_credentials` list (step 5), and MUST NOT be included in the `Credentials.cleartext_credentials` list.
-Applications may optionally include pkU, idU, or IdS in the `Credentials.secret_credentials` structure (step 5) if secrecy of these values is desired.
+OPAQUE security requires authentication for all `CredentialExtension` values, and secrecy for `skU`.
+If an application additionally requires secrecy of `pkS`, this value SHOULD be included in the `Credentials.secret_credentials` list (step 5), and MUST NOT be included in the `Credentials.cleartext_credentials` list.
+Applications may optionally include `pkU`, `idU`, or `idS` in the `Credentials.secret_credentials` structure (step 5) if secrecy of these values is desired.
 Otherwise, if an application does not require secrecy for these values but does require authentication, they may be appended to `Credentials.cleartext_credentials`.
 Servers MUST specify how clients encode extensions in the `Credentials` structure as part of this registration phase.

-The server identity `IdS` comes from context.
+The server identity `idS` comes from context.
 For example, if registering with a server within the context of a TLS connection, the identity might be the server domain name.